benatfroemming/WindBorne/README.md

   - Visualized as a dashed purple line extending from the current balloon location.
 ---

+## Future Work
+  - Add more features to train the model besides location and wind.
+  - Use a better architecture instead of a basic regression that captures time series data, such as RNN.
+---

 ## Tech Stack 🛠️

 - **Frontend**: React + Vite